Recipes

 Instructions

-1. Take the filo sheets out of the fridge 30 minutes prior using to bring to room temperature.
+1. Take the filo sheets or baklavalik yufka out of the fridge 20 minutes prior using to bring to room temperature.
 If filo sheets are frozen, it is best to thaw in the fridge overnight and take out 1 hour prior using to bring to room temperature.
 Alternatively, you can take out the frozen filo sheets 2 hours prior using to bring to room temperature.
+Place on a clean, dry surface and cover with a damp towel.

 Continue Reading